Sampavi01/RagChatbot/RagBot-2.0/client/README.md

-# RagBot 2.0 Client
+# ✨ RagBot 2.0 Client

-## Overview
-RagBot 2.0 Client is the front-end and utility layer for interacting with the RagBot 2.0 Server.
-It provides a user-friendly interface for uploading documents, chatting with the RAG-powered bot, and managing conversation history.

 ---

-## Features
+## 🧠 Overview
-- **Chat UI**: Modern interface for real-time conversations with the RAG chatbot.
-- **PDF Upload**: Upload documents to expand the bot's knowledge base.
-- **Conversation History**: Download and manage chat history for future reference.
-- **API Integration**: Seamless communication with the FastAPI backend.
-- **Configurable Settings**: Easily adjust client parameters via `config.py`.
+RagBot 2.0 Client is a modern, user-friendly front-end for interacting with the RagBot 2.0 Server.
+Effortlessly upload documents, chat with your RAG-powered assistant, and manage your conversation history—all in one place.

 ---

+## 🚀 Features
+- **Intuitive Chat UI**: Real-time, conversational interface for seamless interactions.
+- **Multi-PDF Upload**: Expand your bot's knowledge base with just a few clicks.
+- **History Download**: Save and manage your chat history for future reference.
+- **Robust API Integration**: Fast, reliable communication with the FastAPI backend.
+- **Easy Configuration**: Adjust client settings via `config.py` for a personalized experience.

+---

-## Folder Structure
+## 📁 Folder Structure
 ```
 client/
 ├── app.py                # Main application entry point